candoizo/aavegotchi-node-lib/README.md

 Clone this repo and try the `demo/` with: `cd demo/ && yarn && yarn test`

 Peek some example Javascript code in [demo/index.ts](./demo/index.ts).
-Find functions in [the GraphQL operations file](../schema/operations.graphql), which is their fancy term for queries.
+Find where the functions come from in [the GraphQL operations file](../schema/operations.graphql), which is their fancy term for queries.

 # Usage